8.6 Transfers without Mechanical Assistive Devices

 Figure 8.6.12 Assist to a standing position using a gait belt

-6. Count to three and, using a rocking motion, help the client stand by shifting weight from the front foot to the back foot, keeping elbows in and back straight.
+7. Count to three and, using a rocking motion, help the client stand by shifting weight from the front foot to the back foot, keeping elbows in and back straight.

-Figure 8.6.13 Weight shift to back leg by healthcare provider
+Figure 8.6.13 Weight shift to back leg by health care provider

-7. Once standing, have the client take a few steps to the side and back until they can feel the wheelchair on the back of their legs.
+8. Once standing, have the client take a few steps to the side and back until they can feel the wheelchair on the back of their legs.

 Have client grasp the arm of the wheelchair and lean forward slightly.